roopesh-nivedit/documentation-samples-md/learn-tic-tac-toe/learn-to-play-tic-tac-toe.md

 # Learn to play Tic-tac-toe

 This document explains how to play tic-tac-toe with a fellow human being.
-Tic-tac-toe is a fun turn-based game that can be played using a writing instrument (for example, a pencil) and a paper.
-This document does not include instructions about how to play the game on screen-based devices, such as computers and mobile phones.
+Tic-tac-toe is a fun turn-based game played using a writing instrument (for example, a pencil) and paper.
+This document does not include instructions about playing the game on screen-based devices, such as computers and mobile phones.

 ## Benefits